 - Clean shared items.
 Clean table surfaces, doorknobs, and light switches with a germ-killing cleaner.
 Do not share towels, silverware, or dishes with people who are sick.
 Wash bed sheets, towels, silverware, and dishes with soap and water.

 - Wear a face mask over your mouth and nose if you have the flu or are near anyone who has the flu.
-Ask caregivers where to buy single-use masks.
+Ask healthcare providers where to buy single-use masks.

 - Stay home if you are sick.
 Stay away from others as much as possible while you recover.